KrunchMuffin/MMM-Netatmo/README.md

 ```
 {
-	module: 'netatmo',
+	module: 'MMM-Netatmo',
-	position: 'bottom_left', // the location where the module should be displayed
+	position: 'top_right', // the location where the module should be displayed
 	config: {
 		clientId: '', // your app id
 		clientSecret: '', // your app secret